brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ---

-## Assumptions
-- You know that delivering small changes often is a good approach

----

 # {data-background-image="static/containers_faded.jpg"}
 ## What is a Delivery Platform?

 ::: notes
-Story time
+- This is a bit complicated
-Let's start by looking at how I stumbled into building one
+- Let's start by looking at how I stumbled into building one

 :::